Plestiodon gilberti

 Plestiodon gilberti, commonly known as Gilbert's skink, is a species of heavy-bodied medium-sized lizard in the family Scincidae.
-The species is endemic to the southwestern United States, and grows to about 7 to 12 cm in total length (including tail).
+The species is endemic to the southwestern United States and northwestern Mexico, and grows to about 7 to 12 cm in total length (including tail).

-Taxonomy
+Taxonomy and etymology

-Plestiodon gilberti was first described by Van Denburgh in 1896.
-It was named in honor of Van Denburgh's teacher, American ichthyologist Dr. Charles H. Gilbert (1859 - 1928), who at the time was a professor of zoology at Stanford University.
+Plestiodon gilberti (formerly Eumeces Gilberti) was coined by John Van Denburgh in honor of Dr. Charles H. Gilbert, who was Denburgh’s professor at Stanford University and inspiration for his involvement in herpetology.

 Together with the western skink (P. skiltonianus), the San Lucan skink (P. lagunensis), and the four-lined Asiatic skink (P. quadrilineatus), Gilbert's skink belongs to the so-called "skiltonianus group".
 The exact taxonomy within this group is being questioned and may need revision following DNA analysis research.

 Subspecies

 There are five subspecies of Plestiodon gilberti, including the nominotypical subspecies.